 - •Bad: 'Worked in marketing team'

-- •Good: 'Increased online marketing ROI by 45% through data-driven campaign optimization'
+- •Good: 'Raised online marketing ROI 45% through data driven campaign optimization on a $1.2M annual spend'

 - •Bad: 'Managed projects'

-- •Good: 'Led 5 simultaneous projects with a budget of $2M and delivered all on time and within budget'
+- •Good: 'Led 5 simultaneous projects with a $2M budget; all delivered on time and within budget'

 Summary: How to Avoid the Most Common Mistakes